Project 3: RIX

 }

-• The component_id field is a ‘unique’ ID for each publisher and susbcriber (the same as above).
+component_idfield is a ‘unique’ ID for each publisher and susbcriber (the same as above). - The

 struct URI {